dankarran/isleofman-opendata/data/gov.im/companies/README.md

 ## Known issues

   * *Incomplete data* - there isn't a consolidated published list, so the list here is based on searching using common terms and combining them.
 Some companies may fall through the net.
-  * *Possible data inconsistency* (may relate to foreign companies and their original/parent company founding?)
-    * e.g. McDonald's Restaurants Limited lists reg date as 18 Feb 1971 in search result, but 13 Nov 1997 (more likely) in company detail page.
-    * e.g. NEXT HOLDINGS LIMITED 11 Nov 1891 vs 5 Sep 1994

 ## Data retrieval